komalbhagavan/Kubernetes_Docs/K8s_docs.md

 Kube proxy talks to the API server to get the details about the Service **(ClusterIP)/(NodePort)** and respective pod IPs & ports (endpoints).
 It also monitors for changes in service and endpoints.

 **kube-proxy modes**
+Kube-proxy then uses any one of the following modes to create/update rules for routing traffic to pods behind a Service
 >**IPTables**: It is the default mode.
 In IPTables mode, the traffic is handled by IPtable rules.
 In this mode, kube-proxy chooses the backend pod random for load balancing.
 Once the connection is established, the requests go to the same pod until the connection is terminated.
 **IPVS**: For clusters with services exceeding 1000, IPVS offers performance improvement.